 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

-- 1 can brown lentils, drained and rinsed or 1 cup cooked brown lentils
+- 400 g can brown lentils -drained and rinsed or 1 cup cooked brown lentils

-- 2 tablespoons fresh rosemary, chopped (or 1 tablespoon of dried)
+- 2 tbsp fresh rosemary leaves -chopped (or 1 tablespoon of dried)

 - Sprinkle with finely chopped parsley (good way to hide this very nutritious green) and serve alone or with one of the following...